ashishs21hex/dotnet30-demo/README.md

     <img src="images/HexawareJiraMigrationBootstrapKitLogo.png" alt="Logo" width="370" height="197">
   </a>

-  <h3 align="center">Hexaware's Jira Migration Bootstrap Kit </h3>
+  <h3 align="center">Hexaware's TFS Migration Bootstrap Kit </h3>

   <p align="center">
-    Thanks for visiting Hexaware's Jira Migration Bootstrap Kit, which is part of our Bootstrap Delivery Framework.
+    Thanks for visiting Hexaware's TFS Migration Bootstrap Kit, which is part of our Bootstrap Delivery Framework.
 Now its time to refer/reuse and customize to create something AMAZING in your projects! :D
     <br />
   </p>
 </div>